chiko99989/Arenon/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the luxd tests manually, launch src/test/test_lux .
+To run the ared tests manually, launch src/test/test_are .

-To add more luxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more ared tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the lux-qt tests manually, launch src/qt/test/lux-qt_test
+To run the are-qt tests manually, launch src/qt/test/are-qt_test

-To add more lux-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more are-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.